Troubleshooting and diagnostics

 Info

-In case of Cumulocity IoT Edge Applicance VM, since Apama-ctrl is not deployed as a microservice in the VM-based distribution, Apama logs can be retrieved using the diagnostic utility.
+In case of Cumulocity Edge Applicance VM, since Apama-ctrl is not deployed as a microservice in the VM-based distribution, Apama logs can be retrieved using the diagnostic utility.
 For more details, see Apama log file locations and Diagnostic utility.

 • Apama-internal diagnostics information (similar to the engine_watch and engine_inspect command-line tools available in Apama).